-Residents across the world are looking to move right now as the work from home trend continues, shaking up the global economy in new and unforeseen ways.
-Homebuyers are looking to take advantage of low mortgage rates, while renters are trying to stretch their dollar and get a bit more space.
+Residents across the world are looking to move right now as the work-from-home trend continues, shaking up the global economy in new and unforeseen ways.
+Homebuyers are looking to take advantage of low mortgage rates, while renters are trying to stretch their dollars and get a bit more space.

 Many people are setting their sights across the Bay, in metro cities like Los Angeles or San Diego, or even other tech hubs like Seattle.
 But if you’re looking for an adventure, it could be worth your while to think global.